CTSteven/StockLiteBoard/README.md

 .

 ## Warning : ##
 This application has not been rigorously tested and its domain rules are very simple which are hard to cover the complexity of real stock market.
-There may be also wrong information introduced by some not found some bugs.
+There may be also wrong information introduced by some not found bugs.
 ## <span style='color:#a00000'>This application is not mature enough and risky to be your decision tool in real stock market !</span>